ErKatz/octoprint_multi_printer_instructions/README.md

+# OctoPrint for Multiple Printers: How to Get It Working

 As of 2022, Raspberri PI units are almost impossible to find at a reasonable cost, if at all.
 If you have multiple 3d printers to control, the 1-1 model of server per printer that relied on rpi, needs some revisitng.
+We need to run multiple octoprint server instances, docker is a very reasonable option, but there are a few subtleties that need addressed.

 Say we wish to control 3d printers, called "mini1" and "mini2" amd "mk3s".